swanandlab/DBscorer/README.md

 Mac (Not tested):

-Use DBscorerV2 exported.
-You will probably need MATLAB2020b.
+Make use of DBscorerV2 exported.
+MATLAB 2020b will probably be required.

 **DBscorer V2: Installation and Video Conversion**